 - If an elevator is needed, only one person should utilize the elevator at a time.

 - Food sharing, potlucks, candy bowls, snack bowls, should not be utilized.

 - Shared refrigerators, coffee makers/pots, and microwaves that are touched by multiple persons should not be utilized.

 - Employees and students must take their temperature at home each day before reporting to campus and also monitor for fever and watch for coughing and trouble breathing (i.e. self-monitor).

 - If you are sick or have any (even mild) symptoms such as mild fever, cough, etc. please stay home.
 If these symptoms worsen please contact your nearest hospital or physician in advance and let them know you are coming with these symptoms.

 - Avoid contact with people who are sick.

 - Clean and disinfect frequently touched objects and surfaces in your immediate area.
-Our physical plant has increased the level and strength of cleaning in all areas daily.

 - An alcohol-based hand sanitizer should be seen as an extra layer of cleaning and should never be viewed as a replacement to frequent handwashing.